 While I am no expert, I do have expert friends.
-I wanted to write this piece to educate my friends, and readers, and demystify the investment market.
+I wanted to write this piece to How to Turn Your Side Hustle into a Real Business my friends, and readers, and demystify the investment market.
 Sometimes all the words are confusing, sometimes it doesn’t even sound that interesting, however, I feel strongly that if you have any income at all, you should be trying to extract as much as possible from each dollar.
 I speak to Glen Hare of Fox & Hare Wealth and Andrew Macken of Montgomery Investment Management, mates of mine and local financial gurus, about how one achieves baller status.

 In simple terms, what is investing?

 Glen: “You’ve worked hard for the money.
 Make the money work hard for you!
 When you invest, you’re putting those dollars to work.”

 Andrew: “I define investing as ‘buying a dollar for fifty cents’.
 Investing is about making sure the price you pay is less than the value you receive.”